top of page

 Can we make unlawful images if we do not worship them?

-• The scriptures show, it was not lawful to paint an image in the old testament and in the days of the Apostles, making portraits of people is not seemly for a believer either:
+• The scriptures show it was not lawful to merely paint an image in the old testament and in the days of the Apostles, making portraits of people was still not right to do for a believer as well:

-• Its heathen fashion to paint images of male or female creatures:
+• Its unbeliever's fashion to paint images of male or female creatures:

-• Making portraits of people is the fashion of the heathen and considered childish and imperfect to make a dead likeness of the dead because children are unlearned in the words of righteousness to know not to commit the transgression.
-(Heb 5:13-14):
+• Making portraits of people's fleshly image is not the fashion of the believers.
+It is considered childish and imperfect to make a dead likeness of the dead.
+The reason being children are unlearned in the words of righteousness to know not to commit the transgression; (Heb 5:13-14)

 Heb 5:13